mickeygeecom/HOP/README.md

 Each quiz has an unique quiz code, which enables participants to join a quiz quickly.
 See TODO.md for plans ahead for the project.

-## Prerequisites
+## Pre-requisites
 - Golang installed (I used version 1.22)
-- MariaDB/MySQL database installed
+- MariaDB/MySQL database available
 - Setup database structure from `"migrations"` folder
 - Adjust `.env` file for SQL credentials and HTTP(S) ports